convince-project/model2code/docs/source/index.rst

 by default the program will generate the code in the directory where the SCXML file passed by the parameter ``--input_filename`` is located, but you can specify a different directory by using the parameter ``--output_path``.

+The skills generated are based on a behavior tree structure and will have a ROS2 tick service in case they are a condition a ROS2 tick and halt services in case they are an action.

 Contents
 ----------